nikhil-kumar2712/Web-series-analysis/README.md

 # 🎬 Web Series Rating Analysis for OTT Platforms

 A system that analyzes and predicts web series ratings based on viewer preferences, genres, directors, and cast members.
-This project combines **machine learning models, data visualization, and interactive interfaces** to provide insights into OTT platform ratings.
+This project combines ** data visualization, and interactive interfaces** to provide insights into OTT platform ratings.
 Published as a **Research Paper in IEEE**.

 ---